-- Speak with a divorce expert, like Coach Debra for guidance on how to speak, dress, and act in court.
+- Speak with a divorce expert for guidance on how to speak, dress, and act in court.
 Because abusers are generally favored by courts, women have to work harder for justice.
 It’s messed up, but it’s the truth.

 The Truth Is The Truth: Even When Divorcing A Narcissist

 The truth WILL set you free… eventually.
 Isabelle shares how, after years of fighting, she was finally able to get custody of her children: